 Most Important Consideration

 Speak directly with the attorney.
 Ask questions about their practice, experience, education and planned course of action for your case.
 The Amarillo attorneys at Lovell, Lovell, Newsom and Isern encourage you to check out our credentials with local judges, courthouse employees, and our existing and former clients.
 Provided for your review are biographical outlines of our attorneys.
-When you are ready, call and ask to speak to John Lovell, Joe Lovell, Tim Newsom, Kevin Isern, Deborah Reeves, Courtney Miller or Brian Farabough.
+When you are ready, call and ask to speak to John Lovell, Joe Lovell, Tim Newsom, Kevin Isern, Deborah Reeves, Courtney Miller, Brian W. Farabough or Barbara A. Bauernfeind.